dbtedman/accretion/README.md

 | `public/`           | Static assets included directly in ui.           |
 | `ui/`               | Web ui that interacts with go backend.           |

+### Light and Dark Modes

+The user interface will automatically switch between dark and light mode based on the operating systems chosen mode.

 ### Data

 Primarily represented as a directed graph, persisted as a series of discrete events.
 Events allow for time traveling though the data.